Morocco Travel Guide 2026

 If you’re eager to explore Morocco’s vibrant souks, striking mountains, and sweeping deserts, you’re in for a memorable experience.
 I’ve spent many trips discovering the country, from sipping mint tea in lively Marrakech to stargazing in the Sahara, and I’m pleased to share my Morocco travel advice with you.
 This guide is packed with practical tips on weather, packing, money, transport, and more – all designed to help you plan your ideal Moroccan adventure.
 Together, let’s make sure your journey is rewarding, respectful of local culture, and filled with lasting memories.

 Whether you’re considering Sahara Desert tours, day trips from Marrakech, or escapes along the coast, we’ll highlight our recommended options throughout.
 Think of this as friendly guidance from someone with first-hand experience — no pushy sales pitch, simply a genuine enthusiasm for Morocco’s landscapes and traditions.
+For a deeper look at the Red City, see our full Marrakech Travel Guide.

 - Best time to visit Morocco (by region)